Wrongful Death vs. Survival Action Claims_ What’s the Difference_ Image

+Losing a loved one in an accident can leave you immeasurably grief-stricken and unsure of how to proceed.
+Nothing can take away the pain of your loss, but you might be able to take legal action and get some modicum of financial relief.
 If one of your loved ones has died in an accident because of another’s negligence, you may be able to file a lawsuit and receive financial compensation.
+Wrongful death vs. survival action claims – which compensation do you deserve?
 In Texas, the two main paths for surviving parties to receive financial compensation are wrongful death and survival action claims.

 What Is a Wrongful Death Claim?

 In Texas civil law, a wrongful death lawsuit allows surviving family members or dependents to sue responsible parties for compensation after a fatal accident.
 The point of a wrongful death lawsuit is so that surviving family members can maintain financial security when a loved one passes away.
-Compensation for wrongful death claims includes money for things like medical expenses, loss of financial support, pain & suffering, and loss of consortium/companionship.
+Compensation for wrongful death claims includes money for things like medical bills, loss of financial support, pain & suffering, and loss of consortium/companionship.

 What Is a Survival Action Claim?